Maxophone

-Rediscovery
+Reemergence

-In the early 1990s Maxophone's music was re-discovered by the Progressive rock audience when both versions of the album were re-issued on CD by Mellow Records.
+In the early 1990s both versions of the album were re-issued on CD by Mellow Records.
 In 2001 Akarma Records also released the Italian album on vinyl.
 In 2006 a DVD/CD From Cocoon to Butterfly was produced.
-It contains rare video of the group performing at the RAI studio in Turin along with 10 additional studio recordings made between 1973 and 1975 and band interviews.
+It contains video of the group performing at the RAI studio in Turin along with 10 additional studio recordings made between 1973 and 1975 and band interviews.

 After a period of reflection a new version of Maxophone re-formed at the beginning of 2008 containing two of the original members.
+This version ended in 2018, with the passing of Sergio Lattuada, one of the founder members of the group who had strongly wanted their reunion.